balajialg/Datahub-Test-Repo/onboarding.md

 **What are the packages pre-installed for every hub?**

 Package requirement varies across the different hubs.
 We ensure that basic python packages such as NumPy, pandas, scikit-learn, matplotlib, etc., are installed across all the Jupyter hubs.
 Our R hubs also support shiny, dplyr, tidyR, RSQLlite, etc. However, you can customize the packages for the hubs by requesting them using this [template](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=support&template=datahub-package-addition---change-request.md&title=Request+python+package+X+for+class+Y).
-We will respond to your requests within three working days.
+Here is the [list](https://github.com/berkeley-dsep-infra/datahub/blob/staging/deployments/datahub/images/default/requirements.txt) of Python packages installed across hubs.
+Here is the [list](https://github.com/berkeley-dsep-infra/datahub/blob/staging/deployments/datahub/images/default/install.R) of R packages installed across hubs.

 **What is the process to raise Github issues?
 How can I track the raised issues?**

 If you want to raise a bug, you can use this [link](https://github.com/berkeley-dsep-infra/datahub/issues/new/choose) to submit your issues.
-You can also use post messages to our [Piazza channel](https://piazza.com/class/ksqmnrrhvcl11f) to raise further queries!
+You can also use post messages to our [Piazza channel](https://piazza.com/class/ksqmnrrhvcl11f) if you require real time troubleshooting!

 **When do I receive a response when an issue gets raised?**